beet-software/dorm/dorm_annotations/README.md

 Applying `Filter.text('school7319004#Paul', key: '_query_sbn')` compares the materialized value for the selected school and name prefix.

+`DerivedTransform.date` normalizes a `DateTime` token as `YYYYMMDD`, and `DerivedTransform.datetime` normalizes it as `YYYYMMDDHHmmssSSS`.
+Both values use the local date and time components and can be joined with other tokens in a derived field.

 ### Composite fields

 The `ModelField` annotation is used to link a database composite column to a Dart field within a